 Happy New Year!

 This picture shows a cabin built around 1820 near Grandfather Mountain, NC (very close to where Fraser's Ridge is supposed to be located).
-I think this might look something like Bree and Roger's cabin, perhaps?
+This is very much the way I picture Bree and Roger's cabin on the Ridge.

 A firstfoot was to bring gifts to the house: an egg, a faggot of wood, a bit of salt--and a bit of whisky, thus insuring that the household would not lack for the necessities during the coming year.I can't participate in a first-footing myself, even if I lived in Scotland (redheads being considered extremely bad luck on such an occasion), but I'd like to share these small tokens with you anyway.

 (From THE FIERY CROSS by Diana Gabaldon, chapter 35, "Hogmanay".
 Copyright© 2001 by Diana Gabaldon.
 All rights reserved.)

 Here's an article about Hogmanay Traditions in Scotland.
 From what I can tell, the Hogmanay celebrations in Edinburgh are an even bigger deal than New Year's Eve in New York's Times Square!

 Happy New Year, and best wishes to all of you in 2016!